No Longer Abused:

 Kim is joined by author and survivor Jay Westbrook who brings his story of surviving a severe childhood of rape and torture to talk about connecting to a spiritual source and forgiveness.
 Jay brings to this talk a powerful recovery from generational trauma and incest.
 As our only male in the series, I applaud Jay's courage to speak about what he endured to come out on the other side and help others who are dying as a a Certified Hospice and Palliative Nurse.

-The key topics both Jay and I unpack in this session is the surrender to a higher spirit as your guide.
+The key topics both Jay and Kim unpack in this session is the surrender to a higher spirit as your guide.
 This is challenging for abuse survivors as surrender can put us in a state again of being out of control and vulnerable.
 But now, we are looking to a spiritual guide that only has our best interest in heart.
 In this spiritual reboot of selves, we can find our greatest gifts in the world that have been long buried.
 That new voice we have can be in leadership, or parenting or romance.
 We can bring new goals and values we have found to a place where there is a kind and loving spiritual force pushing us forward.